Security

 • Any input with autocomplete="cc-number", cc-csc, or cc-exp

-• Iframe contents are not traversed.
-Mark the iframe element itself if the whole embedded frame should be visually covered.
+Iframes Iframe internals are not traversed Mark the iframe element if the whole embedded frame is sensitive

 The only network requests BugDrop makes are: